Who can volunteer?

-Global Dental Relief welcomes volunteers of all ages, occupations, nationalities and backgrounds!
-Anyone with a love for children, a spirit of adventure and a passion to make a difference in the world is welcome on GDR projects.
+Global Dental Relief welcomes people of all ages, occupations, nationalities, and backgrounds to join us and volunteer abroad!
+Anyone with a love for children, a spirit of adventure and a passion to make a difference in the world is welcome on a volunteer mission trip.

-You do not have to be a dentist to volunteer!
+You do not have to be a dental professional to volunteer in a GDR dental clinic!

 Group sizes vary depending on clinic location.
 In general, group sizes range from 16 to 18 volunteers.
 Small Adventure trips feature smaller teams of up to 10 volunteers.

 Each clinic is also staffed with two experienced GDR Trip Leaders.
-A typical group includes five to seven licensed dentists, one to two licensed dental hygienists and roughly 10 general volunteers.
-General volunteers can be dental assistants, dental students or individuals with no medical background at all!
+A typical group includes volunteer opportunities for five to seven dentists, one to two licensed dental hygienists and roughly 10 general volunteers.
+General volunteers can be dental assistants, dental students (including pre-dental and pre-dental hygiene) or individuals with no medical background at all!

-I would like to travel with my friends/family/coworkers.
+I would like to volunteer with my family/friends/coworkers.
 Is that an option?

-Contact our office directly if you are interested in joining as a large (10+) group.
+Contact our office directly if you are interested in volunteering with a large group (5 or more people).

 It is important to remember that GDR clinics are fast-paced and require a fair amount of physical activity.
-Often times, children under the age of 14 have a hard time adjusting to the field conditions (no AC, hot/humid climates, long workdays, etc.) found at GDR project locations.
+Children under the age of 14 often have a hard time adjusting to the field conditions (no AC, hot/humid climates, long workdays, etc.) found at GDR’s volunteer abroad programs.

-If a volunteer is under the age of 18, they must be accompanied by a legal guardian or adult chaperone.
+If a volunteer is under the age of 18, they must be accompanied by a legal guardian or adult chaperone to go abroad.

 General volunteers are trained on-site during the project briefing.

-How far in advance do I need to sign up?
+How far in advance do I need to sign up to volunteer in GDR’s short-term volunteer projects?

-Global Dental Relief projects often fill up six to eight months in advance.
+Global Dental Relief volunteer programs often fill up six to eight months in advance.
 We encourage our volunteers to register and submit a deposit as early as possible!
-For folks who are interested in a specific clinic but need time to make arrangements, we are happy to save your place for up to two weeks.
+For folks who are interested in a specific clinic but need time to plan, we are happy to save your place for up to two weeks.

 Yes!
-Many Global Dental Relief volunteers successfully fundraise all or a portion of their program fees.
+GDR strives to provide affordable dental volunteer opportunities.
+Many Global Dental Relief volunteers successfully fundraise all or a portion of their volunteer program fees.
 Volunteers interested in fundraising can refer to our Guide to Volunteer Fundraising packet for tips and support.

 Additionally, we provide a personal payment link for all volunteers to make fundraising easy and user friendly for those who wish to contribute!